OH NO!! Insects on my plants!

 And they feed ferocious appetites by feasting on your favorite plants!

-In nature, it's common to see insects on plants because they live together.
-Outdoors, wind, rain, and natural predators keep most insect populations in check however.
+In nature, insects and plants live together.
+Wind, rain, and natural predators keep insect populations in check however.

-But when these natural barriers aren't present, those little critters can multiply quickly and cause problems.
+But when these natural barriers aren't present (like in your house), those little critters can multiply quickly and cause problems.

 One adult female can lay several MILLION eggs!
 With the right conditions these eggs will hatch in 5 days or less.
 That's why a perfectly healthy plant that looked great yesterday - can be covered with creepy crawlers today.

 On top of that, insect eggs can lay dormant for up to a year.
 And then - when the conditions are right - they hatch.
-Same thing happens - a plant that looked great yesterday is covered with creepy crawlers today.
+Same thing happens - a plant that looked great yesterday can be covered with creepy crawlers today.

 Insects and plants live together.
 Sooner or later you're going to have to deal with them.